legendary-mich/moonpipe/README.md

   - `SHIFT` - the first value from the buffer is removed
   - `SKIP` - new values are skipped (not added to the buffer and so never processed)
   - `SLICE` - In the SLICE mode values are packed into an array which is later processed as a whole.
 When the array is full, a new array is created.
+- `squashDownTo` - A function that, if set, makes the valve trim the buffer from the first value returned by the function to the end of the buffer.
 - `outputChannel` (**DEPRECATED**) - the channel that regular data will be emitted to.
 Unexpected errors are always emitted to the `ERROR` channel.
 Data can be emitted to either `DATA` or `ERROR`
   - `DATA` - data is emitted to the `DATA` channel, unexpected errors are emitted to the `ERROR` channel
   - `ERROR` - both data and errors are emitted to the `ERROR` channel